There are many organisations, support groups, videos and books to help you cope with bladder cancer and treatment.

 General support organisations

-Macmillan Cancer Support is a charity that gives practical, medical and financial support to people with cancer.
+Macmillan Cancer Support is a charity that gives practical, medical and financial support to people with cancer in the UK.
 Its helpline gives guidance on cancer and advice on benefits.
 It also publishes booklets about cancer and treatments.
 Information is available in other languages.

-They also provide a Just Can't Wait card and keys that give access to toilets throughout the UK for people who might need to use a toilet in a hurry.
+They also provide a Just Can't Wait card and radar keys that give access to toilets throughout the UK for people who might need to use a toilet in a hurry.

 The National Cancer Institute (NCI) is the US organisation for cancer research.
 It has information about all types of cancer.

-Has a delivery service for prescribed appliances.
+CliniMed has a delivery service for prescribed appliances.

 Tel: 0800 581 117

 A company that provides products for people with stomas.
 They have a delivery service for prescribed appliances.

-Tel: 0800 521377 (freephone)
+Tel: 0800 521377 (Customer Care team)